keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 > Interestingly enough, `-rectype` flag is not necessary for tying
 > the recursive knot when used together with polymorphic variants.
-> There might be more reasons to use polymorphic variants for
+> And there might be more reasons to use polymorphic variants for
 > syntax trees and intermediate representations.

 We can also regain our monomorphic `map` ❹ function, if necessary,